Palestinian return to Israel

-Israeli policy
+Israeli policy on Palestinian immigration

+Refugees of the 1948 Arab–Israeli War

 Israeli policy to prevent the refugees returning to their homes was initially formulated by David Ben-Gurion and Yosef Weitz and formally adopted by the Israeli cabinet in June 1948.
 In December of that year, the UN General Assembly adopted resolution 194, which resolved "that the refugees wishing to return to their homes and live at peace with their neighbors should be permitted to do so at the earliest practicable date, and that compensation should be paid for the property of those choosing not to return and for loss of or damage to property which, under principles of international law or in equity, should be made good by the Governments or authorities responsible."
-Despite much of the international community, including the US President Harry Truman, insisting that the repatriation of Palestinian refugees was essential, Israel refused to accept the principle.
+Despite much of the international community, including American president Harry Truman, insisting that the repatriation of Palestinian refugees was essential, Israel refused to accept the principle.
 In the intervening years Israel has consistently refused to change its position and has introduced further legislation to hinder Palestinians refugees from returning and reclaiming their land and confiscated property.

 In 1950, the Israeli Foreign Ministry published a booklet arguing against the return of Palestinian refugees to the country.
 It stated that any return of refugees would introduce the problem of a national minority, "which has been almost eliminated by the war".

 Yitzhak Pundak, commander of the 6th brigade, later testified:One day I was summoned to the central front.
 In the bureau of Maj.
 Gen. Zvi Ayalon, and in the presence of intelligence officer Binyamin Jibli, I was ordered to liquidate every infiltrator encountered by our forces, and as deterrence to leave the body in the field, to make an example of it. ...
 When I asked why there was no order in writing, the general and the intelligence officer emphasized that they were speaking in the name of the chief of staff.
 Gradually the trails filled up with bloated bodies. ...
 The stench that spread through the area reached our outposts and soldiers started to suffer from headaches, dizziness, nausea and breathing difficulties.

-Demographic estimates
+Residency permits and settlement

 Alan Baker, then legal adviser to the Israeli Ministry of Foreign Affairs, said that from 1948 until 2001, Israel allowed about 184,000 Palestinians to settle in Israel.
 The then deputy minister of the Israeli Ministry of Public Security, Gideon Ezra, said that 57,000 Jordanians came illegally from 1998 to 2001.
 An expert in the Ministry of Labor said that number is "totally illogical".